emregulcan/sasha/README.md

 ### Sasha.Exceptions Requirements
-Sasha.Exceptions written in .NET Framework 3.0 , so you can use it .NET Framework 3.0 and below.
+Sasha.Exceptions written in .NET Framework 3.0 , so you can use it .NET Framework 3.0 and above.

 ### Sasha.Exceptions Install